isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 "-39,00";"EUR";"Direct Debit booked"
 ```

 Because I want to know how I spend my money, I am loading the data into MySQL.
 Here is how:
+To understand my spending habits, I decided to load the data into MySQL.
+Here’s how:

-As a first step we are defining a table into which to load the data.
+First, we define a table to load the data.
-The table has columns whose primary purpose it to hold the data.
+The table has columns to hold the raw data.
-We still have to clean and adjust the data to be able to do things with the data,
-so we are not looking at the final fields or types at all.
+We still need to clean and adjust the data, so we are not concerned with the final fields or types yet.

 ```sql
 -- load data